b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 # Query from more than one table.

-The SQL standard specifies an order of operations such that the combining of tables happens before anything else.
-Therefore the best game plan for multi-table queries is to figure out how to combine the tables first.
+The SQL language standard specifies an order of operations such that the combining of tables happens before anything else.
+Therefore, when creating multi-table queries it is best to figure out how to combine the tables before focusing on anything else.

 ## How many matches will there be for each row?

-Let's assume you have two tables to query, the first with N rows and the second with M rows, and you know which columns you want to use to relate them.
+Let's assume you have two tables to query, the first with N rows and the second with M rows, and you know which columns you want to use to relate the tables.

 A relationship between two tables can be characterized by the of number rows in the second table which will match each row in the first table.